 The picturesque interior of the property on Keizersgracht 399 has for a while now been physically part of our museum of photography.
 The property adjacent to Keizersgracht 401, was extensively renovated and has since June 2013 been officially part of Huis Marseille, expanding it with several new exhibition spaces and a depot.

 More information about the history of the building at Keizersgracht 401 can be found in the book that was published in September 1999 at the opening of the museum: Huis Marseille 1.
 More information about the building at Keizersgracht 399 is included in the booklet that accompanied the exhibition the Rediscovery of the World, published in 2013.
-Both publications are available in the museum store.
+Both publications are available in the library.